ECTS credit allocation based on the student workload needed in order to achieve expected learning outcomes

 The workload indicates the time students usually need to complete all learning activities, such as lectures, seminars, projects, practical work, self-study and examinations required to achieve the expected learning outcomes.
 The estimation of workload and number of credits assigned to each course is regularly checked and can be modified according to findings from the evaluations.

 The credit weight is 1/30 of the average student workload during one term.
 The term usually takes 13 – 15 weeks.
-At ICT Prague 60 credits represent the workload required for one year’s full-time study, or 30 credits per term.
+At UCT Prague 60 credits represent the workload required for one year’s full-time study, or 30 credits per term.
 All students are graded A - F scale according to the Local Grade Scheme.

 Bachelor and Master's study degrees are realized through hundreds fields of study.
 Some of them can be combined with other field of study (even as an interfaculty study – a combined field from different faculties).

-The List of degree programmes shows all disciplines offered by ICT Prague and demonstrates the way how to fulfill all conditions for study completion and getting the diploma within the ECTS semester workload (30 credits).
+The List of degree programmes shows all disciplines offered by UCT Prague and demonstrates the way how to fulfill all conditions for study completion and getting the diploma within the ECTS semester workload (30 credits).
 However, the proposed study schedule is not mandatory, students can change their workload (they can study more or less than 30 credits per semester) or they can choose other alternative courses (if offered).

 - Study and Examination Regulations